ghicheon/repro_first_assignment/PA1_template.md

-p.S.
+P.S.
-FYI.. most of the work was done it in the previous session.
+FYI.. most of the work was done it in the previous session by me.
 I modified that little bit..